-The NaradaBrokering substrate provides several advantages traditional multicast.
-First.
-NaradaBrokering relies on software multicast for communications this obviates the need for MBONE which is required for multicast communications.
-Perhaps, the bigger problem for multicast is the lack of widespread support; private corporations usually choose not to support it, with some universities denying this support too; the same holds true for broadband and dialup users.
-It is thus rather difficult to deploy multicast for applications that are expected to serve all Internet users.
-The NaradaBrokering substrate provides support for transport protocols such as TCP.
-Parallel TCP.
-UDP.
-Multicast, HTTP and SSL: it also facilitates communications across NAT and firewall/proxy boundaries.
+NaradaBrokering relies on software multicast for communications; this obviates the need for MBONE which is required for multicast communications.
+It should however be noted that the substrate can leverage hardware multicast if it is available.
+The NaradaBrokering substrate provides support for transport protocols such as TCP, Parallel TCP, UDP, Multicast, HTTP and SSL; it also facilitates communications across NAT and firewall/proxy boundaries.